lethang7794/devops-book/chap-08.md

-# Chapter 8: How to Work with Multiple Teams and Environments
+# Chapter 8: How to Secure Communication, Storage, and Authentication